Biohacking APOE4 Brain Longevity

 A clear and concise framework built from lived experience

-This site organizes what I’m doing, what I’m measuring, and what I’m learning into a blueprint – so you can explore ideas, ask better questions, and build your own plan with your clinician.
+This site organizes what I’m doing, what I’m measuring, and what I’m learning into a 9-module blueprint – so you can explore ideas, ask better questions, and build your own plan with your clinician.

 The Blueprint I implemented